Procrastination: An Ex-Procrastinators Guide on How to Stop Procrastinating

 • Games

 Each of these distractions will require a different tactic.
 If your phone is a big distraction, put it on airplane mode then put it in a draw or another room.
-Can’t help refreshing Reddit, install a website blocker (I use ) and set it whenever you sit down to start working.
+Can’t help refreshing Reddit, install a website blocker (I use Self Control) and set it whenever you sit down to start working.
 Is TV a distraction, sell it or less drastically unplug it and put the cord at a friend's house.

 Identifying and eliminating your distractions is one of the best ways to increase your productivity.
 You’ll quickly discover those distractions weren’t as enjoyable as the achievement you feel for achieving results.